YMCA Bridge Project Breakfast

 Whether you hire a young person, buy a raffle ticket, or make a donation, your contribution directly supports young people to break away from the cycle of crime.

 Join us, fill a table, bring your friends, or your colleagues, and witness on 27 July how leaders are changing lives in our community.

 By hiring a young person through YMCA Bridge Project you have the power to change a life.

 Join a program that is supported by influential Victorian businesses and organisations.

 By hiring ReBuild or making a donation you are making an investment in your community.

-Bridge Project has been providing support, training, and employment opportunities, to young people that have been through the judicial system.
-Currently the re-offending rate of young people who leave custody in Victoria is over 50%.
-However, for young people who take part in the Bridge Project, this rate drops to just 3%.
-This reduction has the potential to save the Victorian Government $2.5 million per year.
+For young people who take part in the YMCA Bridge Project, the reoffending rate drops from 50% to just 3%.
+This reduction has the potential to save the Victorian Government $2.5 million per year